shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 ### Fallback language

 The installation is not always in English or German.
 So make sure that your app works in other languages as well.
 For example, if the customer has his installation in Spanish and your app is not yet available in this language, you should use the English translation as a fallback.
-Our test environment includes Netherland as the standard language.
+Our test environment includes Dutch as the standard language.

 ### Translations